bibicortesb/bikesharing/README.md

 ### Purpose

 Through this project, citibike information is analized to draw insights of the behaviour of the consumers.
-This information intends to support the endeavour of a bike-sharing venture in Des Moins.
+This information intends to support the endeavour of a bike-sharing venture in Des Moins.Month of August was selected to conduct this analisis because of the warm weather for a starting point.

+Three main questions were addressed:
+  - The time bikes are used for all riders and genders.
+  - The bike trips for all riders and genders for each hour and day of the week.
+  - The bike trips
+Show the length of time that bikes are checked out for all riders and genders Show the number of bike trips for all riders and genders for each hour of each day of the week Show the number of bike trips for each type of user and gender for each day of the week.

 ## Resources